- Definitions

 Another distributional problem is the use of quotas.
 This practice is used by a number of pharmaceutical companies, whereby they interrupt deliveries to dispose their stock in a controlled manner.
 Based on the previous year's consumption, the company estimates the quantity of medicines that needs to be produced annually to meet the needs of the Belgian market and limits periodic supply to ensure that the number of scheduled batches is sufficient to supply the Belgian market throughout the year.
 If quotas are applied, the company still has batches available, but the pharmacist cannot order them through the wholesaler-distributor.
 In practice, such cases usually occur only at the end of the month and the medicine is available again at the start of the next month.
 For patients, however, the problem remains the same: they cannot obtain their medicines, or the pharmacist has to take extra steps to obtain it.

-Reports of temporarily unavailable packs of medicines for human use represent, on average, 5.5 percent (2022 data) of the total number of packs for human use placed on the market in Belgium.
-The increase in the number of packs reported as unavailable since 2019 does not necessarily indicate an increase in the unavailability situations themselves, but an increase in the reports of unavailability.
+The increase in the number of packages reported as unavailable since 2019 does not necessarily show an increase in unavailable medicinal products itself but rather an increase in the number of reports on this issue.
 This is partly because the FAMHP is raising awareness among marketing authorisation holders and parallel distributors of the importance of reporting unavailability, and partly because of the Law of 20 December 2019, which clarified and tightened the reporting requirement.

 Since April 2021, pharmacists and wholesaler-distributors have been able to contact marketing authorisation holders and parallel distributors through PharmaStatus in the event they suspect a shortage or supply issue to occur.
 This system encourages companies to pass on their reports correctly.